Mablethorpe: Education

 The community's primary school is Mablethorpe Primary Academy School.
 The Mablethorpe site of Monks' Dyke Tennyson College closed in August 2016.

 Events

 Mablethorpe hosts a unique beach-hut festival each September.
 Privately owned beach huts compete in outward design, amidst a backdrop of poetry, music, and drama.

-Mablethorpe has long hosted motorbike sand racing each winter and spring.
+Mablethorpe has long hosted motorbike sand racing each winter and spring, in which several famous riders from motorcycle racing have taken part - including Neil Tuxworth, Roger Marshall, Alan Carter, Steve Hislop and Carl Fogarty.
 This has inspired the Lincolnshire Bike Week, following the Mablethorpe and Sutton-on-Sea Bike Nights.

 Each summer Mablethorpe hosts an illuminations event (a "switch on"), for which a celebrity is invited.
 Those officiating have included Barbara Windsor, Timmy Mallett and Wolf and Hunter of Gladiators.